Controlling the flexibility of non-Gaussian processes through shrinkage priors: A flexible extension of Gaussian models

+In the previous parameterization $(\lambda, \alpha, \beta, \delta, \mu)$, the location ($\mu$) and scale ($\delta$) parameters do not correspond to the mean and standard deviation of the distribution.
+For the NIG distribution setting $\mu=0$ and $\delta=1$ leads to $E[\Lambda] = \beta/(-\alpha^2+\beta^2)$ and \mbox{$V[\Lambda]=\alpha^2/(\alpha^2-\beta^2)^{3/2}$}, and so the mean and variance depend on the degree of asymmetry and leptokurtosis of the distribution.
+There are alternative parameterizations of the GH distribution in the literature \citep{paolella2007intermediate, prause1999generalized}, including location-scale invariant ones, but these continue to not be property-based.

+As in \cite{niekerkskewprobit} we posit that when constructing priors the mean and the standard deviation should be fixed, instead of location and scale parameters.
+This not only eases interpretation but also allows assigning the priors for the mean and scale of the Gaussian model in non-Gaussian models, which is very convenient when implementing these non-Gaussian models in practice (otherwise reasonable priors for the location and scale would have to depended on $\alpha$ and $\beta$).
+Table \ref{tab:GH} shows the conversion between the standardized parameterization and the more conventional one in eq. \eqref{eq:noise1}, along with some relevant moments (consider for now $h=1$).
+The variance-mean mixture representation belonging to this parameterization is

-which depends on parameters $\{\sigma,\eta, \mu\}$ and a predefined constant $h$.
-For models defined in discrete space we set $h=1$.
-The mean and the variance of the noise $\Lambda$ are always 0 and $h\sigma^2$, respectively.
-The parameter $\eta$ is related with the degree of non-Gaussianity since $\Lambda$ converges to a Gaussian random variable when $\eta \to 0$, and as we increase $\eta$, the heaviness of the tails increase.
-The parameter $\mu$ is related to the asymmetry of the random variable since $\Lambda$ is symmetric when $\mu=0$, and when $\mu>0$, it is skewed to the right.
-Therefore we regard the NIG and GAL distributions as flexible extensions of a base Gaussian distribution, in the sense that the Gaussian model is a special case of these distributions and departures from it are controlled by flexibility parameters.
+A location and scale parameter can be added by the usual transformation $m + \sigma\Lambda$, and the mean and variance will be $m$ and $\sigma^2$, regardless of the other parameters' value.
+The parameter $\eta$ is related to the degree of non-Gaussianity since $\Lambda$ converges to a Gaussian random variable when $\eta \to 0$, and as we increase $\eta$, the excess kurtosis increase.
+The parameter $\zeta$ is related to the asymmetry of the random variable since $\Lambda$ is symmetric when $\zeta=0$, and when $\zeta>0$, it is skewed to the right.
+Here and henceforth, we will make use of the notions of ``base model'', ``flexible model'' and ``flexibility parameter'' defined in \cite{simpson2017penalising}.
+We see the non-Gaussian model parameterized by $(\eta, \zeta)$ as a flexible extension of the base Gaussian model since it contains the Gaussian model as a special case (when $\eta=\zeta=0$) and deviations from the Gaussian model are quantified by the parameters $\eta$ and $\zeta$ to which we refer as flexibility parameters.
 The densities of the NIG and GAL distributions with the previous parameterization are displayed in Fig. \ref{fig:NIGplot}.
-We observe that the larger the value of $\eta$, the larger is the asymmetry induced by the same value of the parameter $\mu$.
-Table \ref{tab:GH} shows the conversion between the previous parameterization and the more conventional one in eq. \eqref{eq:noise1}, along with some relevant moments.
+We observe that the larger the value of $\eta$, the larger the asymmetry induced by the same value of the parameter $\zeta$.